 Online sales consists of putting online purchase orders (forms) or a real online shop that presents the products for sale and its corresponding descriptions.

-Whatever is said, e-commerce represents the exchange of goods and services via the Internet through an order received beforehand.
+Whatever is said, e-commerce represents the exchange of goods and services via a website through an order received beforehand.

 2- E-COMMERCE TOOLS.